-Including Proxy Advice.
-The presence of a PA substantially increases a shareholder's set of information-acquisition strategies.
+Admitting a Second Expert.
+The presence of a second expert, which in this application is a proxy advisor, substantially increases a shareholder's set of information-acquisition strategies.
 One of them, Subscribe-InvestIFF against, gives rise to the following symmetric strategy profile, which we denote by $\hat{\sigma}$ and call "CAIS (Conditional on Advice Invest in Signal):" All shareholders subscribe to proxy advice; if the recommendation is for, they vote yes; if the recommendation is against, they invest in own research and vote according to their own signal, i.e., vote yes if the signal is b and no if it is a.

-In this strategy profile shareholders use the PA's recommendation as a filter: for recommendations are followed without being challenged; against recommendations trigger further investigation of the issue.
-CAIS is illustrated in Table 1.
+In this strategy profile shareholders use the PA's recommendation as a filter: for recommendations are followed without being challenged; aqainst recommendations trigger further